 At Skeeters, Bennett, Wilson & Humphrey, we've served families in Hardin County and the surrounding communities in Kentucky for over 50 years.
 We understand that planning for the future is about protecting the people you love and the legacy you want to leave behind.
-Keep reading to learn more about what elder law covers and why early planning matters.
+Here's what you should know about elder law and why the best time to plan is now.

 What Is Elder Law?